 I’d reached a point where Animal Crossing refused to give me new fossils no matter what.
 Mystery Islands were a bust.
 Eventually I got so tired of digging up the same three fossils I started trading online.

 My first major disappointment was Blathers giving me nothing for completing his exhibit.
 The second was realising there was no reason to keep digging.
-In past games, you have the additional surprise of discovering up a music-making gyroid to decorate your room — but they’ve yet to be added into New Horizons.
+In past games, you have the additional surprise of digging up a music-making ‘gyroid’ to decorate your room — but they’ve yet to be added into New Horizons.

-While Animal Crossing: New Horizons has consistently added new content every few weeks to keep players hooked, many of these activities are short or simple.
+While Animal Crossing: New Horizons has consistently added new content every few months to keep players hooked, many of these activities are short or simple.
 You duck in, try them out and leave feeling very unsatisfied.
+In 2021, there hasn’t been any real hook to keep going unless you count the Mario item range.

 So what do you do when the magic’s gone?
 It’s simple, really.
 You pull the plug and start again.